zwily/homebridge-wireless-sensor-tag/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-wireless-sensor-tag
+2. After cloning this repo, install this plugin (while inside the repo): npm install; npm link
 3. Update your configuration file.
 See sampleconfig.json in this repository for a sample.

 # Configuration